Shel-M/flexml/flexml/README.md

 #[derive(XMLNode)]
 struct Node {
-    // Nodes are inserted in-order, so you can accomplish mixed media
+    // Nodes are inserted in-order, so you can use mixed media.

-    // Note: A #[namespace] tag on a Text node like this one will panic at runtime.
+    // Note: A #[namespace] tag on a Text node like this one will
+    // panic at runtime.
     #[node]
     data1: String,
     #[node]